AndresSern/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 10-add.py

-*Write a function that adds two integers and returns the result.*
+*Function that adds two integers and returns the result.*

 1. Prototype: def add(a, b):
 2. Returns the value of a + b